Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

 (cf. \cite{bass1988uniqueness}).
 Here $a: \mR^d\times\mR^d\to \mR$ is a bounded measurable function, and $u\in C_b^\infty$.
 When $a$ is smooth, it is known that there exists a pure jump Markov process $X$ generated by $\sL$, and $a(x,z)|z|^{-d-\alpha}$ is the intensity of jumps from $x$ to $x+z$ (cf. \cite{jacob2005pseudo3}).

-The exploration of regularity properties for linear and nonlinear equations corresponding to non-local operators has been the subject of extensive investigation.
-In particular, Harnack inequalities for positive $\sL$-harmonic functions and H\"older continuity of $\sL$-harmonic functions were first established in \cite{bass2002harnack} under the assumption that the function $a$ satisfies certain boundedness conditions.
+The exploration of regularity properties for linear and non-linear equations corresponding to the above non-local operators has been the subject of extensive investigation.
+In particular, Schauder estimates for linear equations were investigated in \cite{bae2015schauder, bass2009regularity, dong2013schauder, ling2022nonlocal, mikulevicius2014cauchy}, while the non-linear cases were studied in \cite{ dong2018dini, dong2017dini}; $L^p$-estimates for non-local equations are available in \cite{dong2023boundedness, dong2012lpestimates, mikulevivcius1992cauchy, zhang2013maximal}; Harnack inequalities for positive $\sL$-harmonic functions and H\"older continuity of $\sL$-harmonic functions were first established in \cite{bass2002harnack} under the assumption that the function $a$ satisfies certain boundedness conditions.
 For more related results, readers can refer to \cite{caffarelli2011regularity,caffarelli2009regularity, chen2003heat, dyda2020regularity, kassmann2009priori} and the references therein.
-Schauder estimates for linear equations were investigated in \cite{bae2015schauder, bass2009regularity, dong2013schauder, ling2022nonlocal, mikulevicius2014cauchy}, while the non-linear cases were studied in \cite{ dong2018dini, dong2017dini}. $L^p$-estimates for non-local equations are available in \cite{dong2023boundedness, dong2012lpestimates, mikulevivcius1992cauchy, zhang2013maximal}.

 In the context of jump Markov processes, several studies have focused on the martingale problem for $\sL$ given by \eqref{eq:stable}, including \cite{abels2009cauchy, bass2009martingale, chen2016uniqueness, mikulevicius2014cauchy}, among others.
-Related problems involving stochastic differential equations driven by cylindrical $\alpha$-stable processes were also explored in \cite{bass2006systems} and \cite{chen2021supercritical}.
+Related problems involving stochastic differential equations driven by rectilinear $\alpha$-stable processes were also explored in \cite{bass2006systems} and \cite{chen2021supercritical}.